-What are the three levels of Disease Prevention with examples ? three categories of prevention: primary, secondary and tertiary Prevention is three levels of Disease Prevention and its examples.
+What are the three levels of Disease Prevention with examples? three categories of prevention: primary, secondary, and tertiary Prevention three levels of Disease Prevention and its examples.

 Three Levels of Disease Prevention

-Disease Prevention activities are categorized following three three levels of Disease Prevention.
+Disease Prevention activities are categorized following three levels of Disease Prevention.

 Examples of Primary Prevention

-Examples of the First level of disease prevention is :
+Examples of the First level of disease prevention are:

-- Legislation and enforcement to control the use of hazardous products or articals (e.g. asbestos)
+- Legislation and enforcement to control the use of hazardous products or articles (e.g. asbestos)